If 2020 has taught us anything, it’s that technological adaptation is critical to the survival of businesses and Non-Profits alike.

 To get started, write down all of the KPIs that drive success in your Non-Profit.

-a checklist.
-As you research, ensure that the vendor you choose ticks as many
+Create a checklist.
+As you research, ensure that the vendor you choose ticks as many boxes as possible.

 For instance, do you need a system that improves your outreach to donors, track-matches eligible donors, forecasts your gift revenues from year to year, and provides a readable dashboard of analytics and insights?